-SECTION DETAILS OF TOPICS/ SECTIONS TYPES OF QUESTIONS NO. OF QUESTIONS MARKS Theory 1.
-Knowledge of the structure of Mridangam, tuning.
+SECTION DETAILS OF TOPICS/ SECTIONS TYPES OF QUESTIONS NO. OF QUESTIONS MARKS Theory Knowledge of the structure of Mridangam, tuning.
 L.A.
-1 03 2.
+1 07 2.
 Knowledge of Saptatala Alankaras.
 S.A.
 1 03 3.
 Knowledge of Anga, Shadanga.
 S.A.
-1 02 Korvai, Korrupu 4.
-MCQ based on above mentioned topics.
+1 03 Korvai, Korrupu MCQ based on above mentioned topics.
 M.C.Q.
+04 02 Total=15

-04 02 Total=10 Practical 1.
-Knowledge of tuning of Mridangam.
-1 4x5=20 2.
+Practical Knowledge of tuning of Mridangam.
+1 08 2.
 To play Sollukettu in Adi & Roopaka talas.
-1 3.
-Ability to play with varnam, kriti, keerthanam.
-1 Ability to prepare simple Mohra and Koruvai.
-1 Total=20
+1 09 Ability to play with varnam, kriti, keerthanam.
+1 09 4.
+Ability to prepare simple Mohra and Koruvai.
+1 09 Total=35

-SYLLABUS FOR SUMMATIVE ASSESSMENT FIRST TERM (APRIL 2011-SEPTEMBER 2011) SEPTEMBER 2011 CARNATIC MUSIC (PERCUSSION INSTRUMENTS) (CODE 033)
+SYLLABUS FOR SUMMATIVE ASSESSMENT FIRST TERM (APRIL 2012-SEPTEMBER 2012) SEPTEMBER 2012 CARNATIC MUSIC (PERCUSSION INSTRUMENTS) (CODE 033)

-A) Theory 10 marks 1.
+A) Theory1.
 Knowledge of the structure and parts of the Instrument opted for.

-2. An outline knowledgeof playing technique of Mridangam.
-3. Brief idea about Sapta tala Alankara.
-4. Theory of Tala-Angas-Shadanga, Korvai, Korrupu.
-5. Basic knowledge of Jaati and Gati variations (bhedas).
-B) Practical 30 marks 1.
-Practical knowledge about the tuning of instrument -Mridangam.
-2. To prepare Sollukattu's and Tathakavram in Talas like Adi and Roopaka.
-3. Ability to play along with rendering of - varnam, krithi, Jatisvaram.
-4. Practical knowledge in preparing Mohra and Koruvai in Adi and Roopaka talas.
+- 2. An outline knowledgeof playing technique of Mridangam. - 3.
+Brief idea about Sapta tala Alankara. - 4.
+Theory of Tala-Angas-Shadanga, Korvai, Korrupu. - 5.
+Basic knowledge of Jaati and Gati variations (bhedas).

+- 1. Practical knowledge about the tuning of instrument -Mridangam. - 2.
+To prepare Sollukattu's and Tathakaram in Talas like Adi and Roopaka. - 3.
+Ability to play along with rendering of varnam, krithi, Jatisvaram. - 4.
+Practical knowledge in preparing Mohra and Koruvai in Adi and Roopaka talas.

-EXAMINATION STRUCTURE FOR SUMMATIVE ASSESSMENT: SECOND TERM (OCTOBER 2011 - MARCH 2012 ) MARCH 2012 Carnatic Music (Percussion Instruments) (CODE 033) : CLASS : X
+EXAMINATION STRUCTURE FOR SUMMATIVE ASSESSMENT: SECOND TERM (OCTOBER 2012 - MARCH 2013) MARCH 2013 Carnatic Music (Percussion Instruments) (CODE 033): CLASS: X